An authoritative, 3,000-word blog is more effective than a 2,000-word blog.

 A well-written blog post is only one piece of the puzzle to score with a customer.
 Without that piece, though, it is difficult for a business to open the door on the internet for potential customers.

 Finding that opening on the web is why it’s critical to have substantive blog posts.
 The longer, the better (according to various studies of Google rankings).
-It’s why expertise is crucial for your business’ brand.
-A good expert should also be able to provide you with comprehensive blog post ideas that can also enhance your brand.
+It’s why expertise is crucial for your business’ brand and your content.
+A good expert should also be able to provide you with comprehensive and creative ideas that can also enhance your brand.

 Let Your Brand E-A-T

 A good content writer satisfies E-A-T: short for Expertise, Authoritativeness, and Trustworthiness.

 Google appreciates posts that fit the E-A-T criteria.
 The algorithms tend to look for E-A-T posts, and they pop up quicker when a user searches for a subject.

 A seasoned content writer understands SEO (Search Engine Optimization) concepts.
 That means using keywords and carefully placing them into visible parts of the story for Google to notice while making the text knowledgeable enough to raise the Google ranking.

 When you hire a writer, you add a professional who understands how to develop content with authority and the complexities of the subject matter.
 And they know how to E-A-T for social media.

 When you want your website noticed, excellent blog writing is a skill best left for experts.
 (You wouldn’t want a general practitioner to perform your heart surgery, after all.)